Food and Beverage Business Insurance

 Other important policies to consider

-Workers’ compensation offers protection for your employees and your business, but it doesn’t provide coverage for all risks.
+Workers’ compensation offers protection in the event of an employee injury, but it doesn’t cover every risk.
 Owners of food and beverage businesses should also consider:

-Business owner’s policy: A BOP defends against the most common risks in the food service industry.
+Business owner’s policy (BOP): A BOP defends against the most common risks in the food service industry.
 It bundles general liability insurance with commercial property insurance at a lower rate than purchasing both policies separately.

 General liability insurance: This policy protects against common risks, such as customer injury or damage to customer property.
 It’s often a requirement for a commercial lease.